frederic-perez/AmE-dictionary/data/idioms.md

 __deal in something__ To buy and sell something. _My uncle is a stockbroker.
 He deals in stocks and bonds._ _My aunt deals in antiques._
 __dealbreaker__ :six::pencil2: A specific issue or thing that will cause an agreement, deal, or relationship to fail or be terminated.
 __Debbie Downer__ :two: A fictional Saturday Night Live character who debuted in 2004,[1] and was created and portrayed by Rachel Dratch.
 The character’s name, Debbie Downer, is a slang phrase which refers to someone who frequently adds bad news and negative feelings to a gathering, thus bringing down the mood of everyone around them.
 Dratch’s character would usually appear at social gatherings and interrupt the conversation to voice negative opinions and pronouncements. _“OK, now I really don’t want to sound like a Debbie Downer, but 2018 has not been an easy one, my friends.”—Valerie Mesa_
-__deep dive__ :two: A thorough analysis, perhaps one that seems excessive or unwarranted for a particular topic.
+__deep dive__ :four: To go in-depth into something.
+A thorough analysis, perhaps one that seems excessive or unwarranted for a particular topic. _When you get a chance, check out the magazine’s deep dive on the upcoming vote.
+It covers every angle._
 __deepfake__ :two::hammer:
 __deny (oneself)__ To deprive oneself (of something). _I’m denying myself desserts right now, while I’m on this diet._
 __desperate times call for desperate measures__ Extreme and undesirable circumstances or situations can only be resolved by resorting to equally extreme actions.
 __deus ex machina__ :two::hammer: _Leaders under fire often wait for some deus ex machina._
+__devil in disguise__ Something or someone that appears to be good, useful, or benevolent, but that in reality proves to be the opposite. _When I first met my ex-husband, I thought he was the nicest, most generous man alive, but he turned out to be the devil in disguise._
 __devil is in the detail__ Small things can cause difficulties when you examine them closely enough.
+__dial up__ To telephone someone or something: _I dialed up my dentist and made an appointment.
+Would you dial your sister up and ask her what time she’s coming over?_
 __die hard__ __2__ To resist against overwhelming, hopeless odds: _radicalism that dies hard._
 __die with your boots on__ To die while you are still actively involved in your work.
 __dig your own grave__ To do something stupid that will cause problems for you in the future.
+__ding ding ding__ :two: Right!
+You are correct!
+Meant to replicate the sound from a game show when the contestant has answered the question correctly.
 __Ding, ding, ding, we have a winner!__ _cliché_ A humorous exclamation said when someone answers or guesses something correctly or is considered the best in some competition.
 Often used sarcastically. _A: “We’re trying to think of the worst baby names.”
 B: “My cousin George named his baby ‘Seven.’”
 A: “Ding, ding, ding!
 We have a winner!
 Gosh, what on earth were they thinking?”_
 __dive bar__
 __do (one) wrong__ _slang_ To mistreat, deceive, or betray one. _I can’t believe that you’re the one who did me wrong and sabotaged my presentation!_
 __do a runner__ To leave a place quickly in order to escape trouble or to avoid paying for something.
 __do an about-face__ (do a flip-flop, do a one-eighty) Reverse one’s opinion or course of action. _She did an about-face and walked back up the steps once she saw that the subway wasn’t running._
+__do more harm than good__
 __do over__
 __do the dishes__ Wash dishes.
 __do the trick__
 __do well__ Prosper, thrive, succeed, as in _He’s done well in the market._
 __Do your magic__
+__do-gooder__
 __doctors make the worst patients__ It is difficult to give people help or advice on something in which they are professionals, because they often feel as though they already know better than anyone else how to handle the situation or perform a given task.
 __dodge a bullet__ :two: To narrowly avoid something or some situation that turns out to be undesirable, disastrous, dangerous, or otherwise harmful.
 __doesn’t hold water__ Not true or not reasonable.